Best IFTTT Compatible Home Security Systems of 2025

 How Can IFTTT Improve the Security of My Home?

-By automating your home, you can make it known to any potential criminal that your house is secured.
+Automation takes the pressure off you to remember to arm your system, lock your doors, and secure your house.
 Here are a few specific ways you can use IFTTT to improve the security of your home:

-IFTTT automations can also make it clear to potential burglars that you have a working security system.
+IFTTT automations can also alert potential burglars that you have a working security system.
 And if we know anything about burglars, it’s that they generally avoid homes with a security system.
 According to our in-house home security research:

 Can I Use IFTTT With Any Smart Security Device?